dhis2/training-docs/content/tracker_config/lg_programrules.md

 ![](Images/pr/image12.png)

-## Exercise 1 - Create a program rule to hide pregnant if Age is less than 18 and Gender is Male using the TB Program
+## Exercise 2 - Create a program rule to hide Pregnant if Gender is Male using the TB Program

 **Access the Programs rules from Maintenance App ⇒ Program**